The traditional ceramics of Coimbra.

 The decline in the 19th and 20th centuries

-In the 20th century, Coimbra ceramics underwent large-scale industrialization with the establishment of the ESTACO factory, which employed over 1,000 people, not including its production unit in Mozambique.
+In the 20th century, Coimbra ceramics experienced substantial industrialization with the establishment of the ESTACO factory, employing over 1,000 individuals, excluding its production unit in Mozambique.

 The revival of artisanal ceramics

-Coimbra ceramics continue to hold a prominent place in the collective imagination, evoking a sense of attachment, respect, and curiosity.
-Although rare, pieces from the 16th, 17th, and 18th centuries are still in demand and feature in private collections and auctions.
+Coimbra ceramics continue to occupy a prominent position in the collective imagination, eliciting feelings of attachment, respect, and curiosity.
+Although rare, artifacts from the 16th, 17th, and 18th centuries remain highly sought after, gracing private collections and auction houses.

-The resurgence of interest in Coimbra ceramics has provided an opportunity for talented craftsmen to rediscover ancestral manufacturing processes and recreate historic pieces.
-Luisa Paixão is among those who seek to contribute to the revival of this art and has chosen a small workshop that spares no effort in offering entirely handmade ceramic pieces made using 17th-century techniques.
+ℹ Luisa Paixão aims to contribute to the revival of this artisan craft and has chosen a small workshop that spares no effort in offering ceramic pieces entirely handmade, adhering to 17th-century techniques.

-What sets this workshop apart is the freedom given to decorators to interpret the original 17th-century motifs, making each piece absolutely unique.
+What sets this workshop apart is that decorators are free to interpret the original 17th-century motifs, making each piece absolutely unique."